modulargaming/kohana-3.0/README.md

 # Modular Gaming

-A modular browser based game framework based on Kohana 3.
+A modular browser based game framework based on Kohana 3 using Jelly.

 > It is unstable and still developing.